AdobeDocs/campaign-standard.fr-FR/help/administration/using/configuring-email-channel.md

 The MX rules are now managed by the Adobe Campaign Enhanced MTA.
 The Adobe Campaign **[!UICONTROL MX management]** delivery throughput rules are no longer used.

-The Enhanced MTA uses its own MX rules that allow it to customize your throughput by domain based on your own historical email reputation, and on the real-time feedback coming from the domains where you are sending emails.-->
+The Enhanced MTA uses its own MX rules that allow it to customize your throughput by domain based on your own historical email reputation, and on the real-time feedback coming from the domains where you are sending emails.
+-->

 ## Liste des propriétés des emails   {#list-of-email-properties}